 - How to stop the spread of head lice

-If you find your child has head lice you do not need to be embarrassed at all, most children at some time in their lives will encounter lice.
+If you find your child has head lice, you do not need to be embarrassed at all.
+Most children will encounter lice at some time in their lives.

 Check and treat all family members.

-For disease control, avoid sharing hats, pillows, brushes, combs, towels and headphones.
+Avoid sharing hats, pillows, brushes, combs, towels, and headphones for disease control.

 Ensure all towels and bedding are washed thoroughly in a hot wash.